 NEI 99-01, Rev. 5 NEI 07-01, Rev. 0 (see Note 1) CPNPP Units 3 & 4 Preliminary EALS Justification ں Q HA1 Initiating Condition - ALERT HA1 Not applicable to US-APWR EAL Threshold #4 not included.
-Deviation : The turbine-generator of the US-APWR is configured in such a way that damage to Natural or destructive phenomena affecting VITAL AREAS. components indicated in this EAL is not possible.
-Operating Mode Applicability: All Note: CPNPD preliminary EALs are consistent with NEL Example Emergency Action Levels: (1 or 2 or 3 or 4 or 5 or 6) 99-01 EAL Thresholds #1, 2, 3, 5, and 6.
-1. Turbine failure-generated PROJECTILES resulting in VISIBLE DAMAGE to or penetration of ANY of the following structures containing safety systems or components OR control room indication of degraded (site specific structure list)
+Deviation : The turbine-generator of the US-APWR Natural or destructive phenomena affecting VITAL AREAS. components indicated in this EAL is not possible.
+Operating Mode Applicability: All Note: CDNDD nraliminan, EALs are consistent with NEI Example Emergency Action Levels: (1 or 2 or 3 or 4 or 5 or 6) 99-01 EAL Thresholds #1, 2, 3, 5, and 6.
+Turbine failure-generated PROJECTILES resulting in VISIBLE DAMAGE to or penetration of ANY of the following structures containing safety systems or components OR control room indication of degraded performance of those safety systems: (site specific structure list)